By MetaSleuth Team @ BlockSec

 - The phishing address 0xc40a…be11 will transfer victim’s USDT to 0xc753…524b

-- The attacker periodically transfers profits into a flash exchange address 0xcc20…9ebe
+- The attacker periodically transfers profits into a anonymous exchange address 0xcc20…9ebe

 MetaSleuth provides a fast way to analyze transactions between addresses.
 We can use address search, custom labels, and intelligent analysis to get a full understanding of the relationship between addresses.